Tà Đùng National Park: Tourism

-The Da N'teng, Da P'lao streams ("da" or "dak" meaning "water") flow through the Park, forming waterfalls such as: Dac P'lao waterfall, on the way to which, visitors pass large rocks and old trees.
+The Da N'teng, Da P'lao streams ("da" or "dak" meaning "water") flow through the Park, forming waterfalls such as: Dak P'lao waterfall, on the way to which, visitors pass large rocks and old trees.
 The waterfall has a height of more than 3 m, with water flowing all year round.
-Standing high, looking down the slopes, are the villages of the people of Dak P'lao, Dac R'mang, and Dac Som villages.
+Standing high, looking down the slopes, are the villages of the people of Dak P'lao, Dak R'mang, and Dak Som villages.
 Digne Klan Waterfall is located in Dak Som commune, around the waterfall there are flat rocks, many old trees with wide canopy, you can camp and stay overnight to enjoy the surrounding mountain atmosphere.

 The damming of the Dong Nai river for hydroelectric power (dam No. 3) has created Tà Đùng Lake, an elevated lake with an area of nearly 6,000 hectares of water surface and formed dozens of large and small islands, which have been called the "Ha Long Central Highlands" and is being promoted as a destination of tourists.
 It has been suggested that adventurous tourists may also wish to climb the Tà Đùng peak (1982 metres).